Michael T. Longaker, MD, MBA, DSc (hon), FACS

 Dr. Longaker attended Michigan State where he played varsity basketball, winning 2 Big Ten titles and the national championship in 1979 with Earvin “Magic” Johnson, and graduated with highest honors.
 He went on to Harvard Medical School and then completed his surgery training at UCSF where he met his mentor, pediatric surgeon Dr. Michael Harrison, a pioneer in the field of fetal surgery.
 It was during this time that Dr. Longaker’s interest in tissue repair and regenerative medicine was ignited by the observation that fetuses heal without scarring.
 Dr. Longaker continued his education with training in plastic surgery at NYU and later in craniofacial surgery at UCLA.
 He then earned his MBA in 2003 from the University of California, Berkeley and Columbia University in the inaugural class of their combined program.

-He is a member of the American Society for Clinical Investigation, the Association of American Physicians, and the National Academy of Medicine, and he is one of the rare surgeons elected into the National Academy of Medicine (NAM).
+He is a member of the American Society for Clinical Investigation, the Association of American Physicians, and he is one of the rare surgeons elected into the National Academy of Medicine (NAM).
 Dr. Longaker has received multiple awards, including the Sheen Award from the American College of Surgeons, the Jacobson Award, and the Flance-Karl Award from the American Surgical Association.

 - Deane P. and Louise Mitchell Professor and Vice Chair